twobulls/github_actions/README.md

 The `uses` attribute can reference an Action in the same repo, a public Action in a GitHub repository, or a public Docker container hosted on Dockerhub.
 You can provide other optional attributes depending on your needs.
 A few common attributes including `needs` , `secrets`, and `args` will be discussed later.
 For a full list of attributes see the official documentation [official documentation](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#actions-attributes).

 ### Events
 Events are “happenings” within your GitHub repository including `pull_request_review`, `push`, and `issues`.
-Events trigger different workflows and generate a different environmental context depending on the type of event.
+Events trigger different workflows and have different environment variables depending on the type of event.
 This is important because the commit that the Action runs against depends on the event type triggering the Action.

 For example, the `release` event resolves the `GITHUB_SHA` (the commit hash) by the tag that triggered the release.
 So, an Action triggered by the `release` event uses the latest commit SHA of the branch.